 War is finally over and the Greeks try to make up for lost time.

-After the end of the German occupation the product range of M. Petridis and Sons Factory is enriched, thus new glass and plastic packagings are added.
+After the end of the German occupation the enterprise opens again and the product range of M. Petridis and Sons Factory is enriched.New glass and plastic packagings are added.
 The production reaches 100-200kg per day and the machines-mills are now three, all of them self-constructed.
 Within a short time the ambitious performance objectives which have been set began to take shape rewarding Markos Petridis for his hard work.
 It was the time that the brand EKMA mustard appeared as the one and only competitor of BRAVA as DELICIA had already withdrawn from the market.

 In 1957 the oldest son of Markos Petridis dies and this is something that affects hardly the whole family.
 The heavy lifting of the factory’s growing activities remains on Markos and the family’s benjamin, young Michalis who is about to offer a new and modern spirit in the enterprise.